Are you fed up with mundane hotel rooms?

 Do mobility problems limit your holiday options?

 Frankly, the standard of accommodation at Lane End Farm blew me away.
-I was gobsmacked by the beauty of the Peak District National Park and frustrated that we haven’t explored Derbyshire before.
+I was gobsmacked by the beauty of the Peak District National Park and frustrated that we hadn’t explored Derbyshire before.

 Lane End Farm Trust

 Lane End Farm is a working hill farm in the Peak District National Park, an area of outstanding natural beauty in Derbyshire.

 Perched high up on a hill in Hope Valley, Lane End Farm is much more than a farm.
 It’s a charitable trust set up to help disabled and disadvantaged young people have a holiday.